Fantastically fun things to do over the school holidays

 6.DE-CLUTTER.
 On a rainy day go through the toys and books you’ve grown out of and take the ones in good condition to a charity shop.
 Some charities will take your email address and send you thank you messages when your items have sold.
 So you’re making space at home and helping others at the same time.

 7.DRAW: We’d love to see your drawings of your favourite characters.
 It might be someone from a fairy tale, or maybe one of Harry Potter’s gang, or a character created by one of the awesome illustrators who are coming to the Bath Children’s Literature Festival.
 Do your finest drawing, tell us who the character is and post it on social media using @BathKidsLitFest or email it to firstname.lastname@example.org and our favourites will WIN tickets to a festival event of your choice (subject to availability and excluding masterclasses and workshops).
 It would be great if you brought your character drawings along to Bath Guildhall during the festival so we can make a display of them too.
 Competition close on Friday 20 September.
 Normal t’s & c’s apply.
 By entering this competition, you permit Bath Festivals to use your photo for marketing purposes.
 Good luck!

 8.VISIT: The Holburne Museum has the ideal child-friendly exhibition on throughout the summer.
 Lauren Child, illustrator and creator of Charlie and Lola, has a beautiful exhibition of her pictures from storybooks such as the Princess and the Pea which show her love of colour and pattern.
 There’s also a Charlie and Lola trail to follow.
-Entrance is free for under 18s, adult tickets are £12.50 or everyone can visit for FREE on Wednesday 3-5pm . holburne.org
+Entrance is free for under 18s, adult tickets are £12.50 but concessions (if your granny is old enough) pay £7. holburne.org

 Photo source: The Holburne Museum